Inventory optimization: Single vs. multi-echelon

 Single-echelon location problems are single-type problems such that either the material flow coming out or the material flow entering the facilities to be located is negligible.
 In multiple-echelon problems, both inbound and outbound commodities are relevant.
 This is the case, for example, when distribution centers (DCs) have to be located taking into account both the transportation cost from plants to DCs and the transportation cost from DCs to customers.
 In multiple-echelon problems, constraints aiming at balancing inbound and outbound flows have to be considered.

 A sequential single-echelon approach forecasts demand and determines required inventory for each echelon separately.
 Multi-echelon inventory optimization determines the correct levels of inventory across the network based on demand variability at the various nodes and the performance (lead time, delays, service level) at the higher echelons.

 Multi-echelon inventory optimization looks at inventory levels holistically across the supply chain while taking into account the impact of inventories at any given level or echelon on other echelons.
-For example, if the product sold in a retailer’s outlet is received from one of its distribution centers, the distribution center represents one echelon of the supply chain and the outlet another one.
+For example, if the product sold in a retailer's outlet is received from one of its distribution centers, the distribution center represents one echelon of the supply chain and the outlet another one.
 It should be clear that the amount of stock needed at the outlets is a function of the service received from the distribution center.
 The better the service that is provided upstream, the smaller the protection that is needed downstream.
 The goal of multi-echelon inventory optimization is to continually update and optimize safety stock levels across all of these echelons.

-Multi-echelon inventory optimization represents the state of the art approach to optimize inventory across the end to end supply chain.
-Modeling multiple stages allows other types of inventory, including cycle stock and prebuild along with safety stock due to time phased demands, to be accurately predicted.
+Multi-echelon inventory optimization represents a "state of the art" approach to optimize inventory across the end to end supply chain.
+Modeling multiple stages allows other types of inventory, including cycle stock and prebuild along with safety stock due to time phased demands, to be more accurately predicted.
 As part of inventory optimization, supplier performance, customer service and internal asset metrics should be continuously monitored to enable continuous improvement.

+Inventory optimization engines

+Scheuffele and Kulshreshtha refer to inventory optimization engines or IO engines, whose function is to analyze inventory data using a holistic approach across the supply network.
+They note growing interest in their use and application in specific inventory fields, such as plant operations, assembly lines, and within transportation.

 Benefits

 Companies have achieved financial benefits by employing inventory optimization.
 A study by IDC Manufacturing Insights found that many organizations that utilized inventory optimization reduced inventory levels by up to 25 percent in one year and enjoyed a discounted cash flow above 50 percent in less than two years.
+For example: